Cheung-group/Assembly_Regulator/README.md

 ## Study Overview

-The workflow represents each protein in the INO80 complex as a coarse-grained bead and uses Grand Canonical Monte Carlo (GCMC) simulations to infer the parameters and physical principles that govern
+The workflow represents each protein subunit in the INO80 complex as a coarse-grained bead and uses Grand Canonical Monte Carlo (GCMC) simulations to infer the parameters and physical principles that govern
 assembly: